diegofigs/warzone-bot/README.md

   npm run pm2:dev
 ```

+## Commiting
+Project uses `commitizen` and an emoji adapter to generate commits and keep a consistent commit style.
+After `npm i` you can commit anything added to your local staged changes by running `npm run cm` and following along the interactive prompt.
 ## Description
 Repository defines two main processes called index.js (bot) and background process schedule.js (schedule).
 File structure is folder-by-type and contains 5 sub packages